anfema/ion-client-ios/amp-client/readme.md

 - Option
 - Text

-All content types have the base class of `AMPContentBase` and are always encapsulated in the `AMPContent` enum.
+All content types have the base class of `AMPContentBase`.
 All content types extend the `AMPPage` object with some convenience functions to make getting their values easier, following is a list with all available functions.

 ### Color